Dragoteryx/drg-music/README.md

 ```
 ``volume`` must be >= 0.
 By default, it's set to 100.

-Emits an event ``volumechange`` along the guild where the volume was changed, the new volume and the old one.
+Emits an event ``volumechange`` along with the guild where the volume was changed, the new volume and the old one.

 #### Set a music to loop
 ```js